 Want to know how to get a six pack?
 The one thing you need is not special gym equipment or a new-and-improved fitness supplement.
 The main thing you will need to have defined abs that actually show is persistence.
 Nothing beats using the best workouts and having a healthy diet, over a prolonged period.
 Putting the effort in will make you a leaner, stronger person soon enough but saying this, there are a few things that can speed up the process.

-We collected a six-pack of tips that will skyrocket your efforts in making those abdominal muscle humps visible to everyone.
+We've put together a six-pack of tips that will skyrocket your efforts in making those abdominal muscle humps visible to everyone.
 Surprisingly enough, most of the list consists of non-exercise related tips, because as they say, abs are made in the gym and revealed in the kitchen.
 You need to lose belly fat to reveal a six pack.
+You can also start with the self explanatory best abs exercises for beginners.

 Then, so you can feel the burn, we have our most popular ever six-pack abs workout from Blok's head PT Jermaine Johnson – you can jump straight to that from this handy link.